OliDug/Coral_Cognifly/README.md

 python3 AprilTag_detection/tag_detect.py
 ```

 [flying_tag_detect.py](AprilTag_detection/flying_tag_detect.py) can be used for an automated approach of an AprilTag that is stuck on the base station and for landing on the station.
+One advantage of this detection over the machine learing one is that you'll be able to control the yaw of the drone with the integrated pose estimator.
 The drone may not land properly on the station everytime because of the way it currently needs to land, which is almost by throwing itself.
 In that case, the landing sequence can be tuned in the script.
 You can launch it with the command :

 ```bash
 python3 AprilTag_detection/flying_tag_detect.py